 Be nice.
 Or else.

-San Francisco Product Designer Joined almost 4 years ago
+San Francisco Product Designer Joined about 4 years ago

 Hey I'm with you.
 You dropped some great knowledge up there .
 The solution I propose in the article is what worked for us working with teams of varying skill level across a global organization.
 There is definitely still room to iterate.
 Thanks for the links.

 I feel your pain.
 However, CSS Grid solves larger layout issues but you will still need flexbox for content organization.
 The solution in this article helps to reduce the cognitive overhead of flexbox.
 It's incredibly powerful but difficult to remember unless you're using it daily.